scality/runner-manager/docs/run-it-locally.md

 ## Setting up your testing repo

-Create a new repository in the organization you have configured the openstack actions runner.
+Create a new repository in the organization you have configured the actions runner manager.

 And push the following workflow in the repository: